wisniewskikr/chrisblog-it-cloud/springcloud-network-modules-elk-zipkin/README.md

 ##### Goal
 The goal of this project is to present how to implement **microservices** using **Java** programming language and **Spring Boot Cloud** framework.
 This project consists of few microservices implemented as independent **Maven modules**.
 In the system there are two Hello World modules - Display and Storage - which are connected in the **network**.
 Network means that Service HelloWorld Display displays message received from Service HelloWorld Storage.
 Additionally service Storage is run as two instances to present load balancing usage.
 The rest of services in the system are provided by Spring Boot Cloud and they are used for system management.

+This project also presents how to configure and use **Zipkin** - tool for distributed tracking.
+It enables to track every request/response sent in system - which services were involved in this communication and how long takes every service to handle request/response.

+This project also presents how to configure and use **EKL** (Elasticsearch, Kibana, Logstash) - tool for centralized logging.
+It enables to display in one place logs from all services in system.

 ##### Service
 This project consists of following services:
 * **Service Discovery**: port **8761**.
 This service displays list of all active services in system